 Importance of complying with income tax laws

-Income Tax Filing Requirements for Individuals and One Person Companies
+Income Tax Filing Requirements for Individuals and One-Person Companies

 Individuals and one-person companies in India are obliged to submit income tax returns if their combined income exceeds the basic exemption level, which is presently set at Rs.
 2.5 lakhs for those under 60, Rs.
 3 lakhs for those between 60 and 80, and Rs.
 5 lakhs for those over 80. (above 80 years of age).

-For taxation reasons, one-person Companies (OPCs) are considered as independent legal entities, and the revenue generated by an OPC is taxed separately from the owner’s personal income.
+For taxation reasons, one-person Companies (OPCs) are considered as independent legal entities, and the revenue generated by an OPC is taxed separately from the owner’s income.
 OPCs must thus file their income tax returns independently of their owners.

 Individuals and OPCs in India must submit their income tax returns by July 31st of the assessment year.
 The deadline has been pushed back to December 31, 2022, for the fiscal year 2021–2022 however.